sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/4 - Implement Azure Durable Functions.md

 </details>

-## Lab 3: Handling human interaction in an orchestration
+## Lab 3: Waiting for human interaction in an orchestration

 #### Task 1: Create a new Azure Durables Functions Orchestration called HumanInteractionPattern